cakephp/docs/en/appendices/migrating-from-cakephp-1-2-to-1-3.rst

 parameters.
 Both of these limitations/inconsistencies have been removed.
 You now use the controller's action names as the keys for ``$cacheAction``.
-This makes configuring ``$cacheAction`` easier as its no longer coupled to the routing, and allows cacheAction to work with all custom routing.
+This makes configuring ``$cacheAction`` easier as it's no longer coupled to the routing, and allows cacheAction to work with all custom routing.
 If you need to have custom cache durations for specific argument sets you will need to detect and update cacheAction in your controller.